Frenzy017/Frenzy017/README.md

 </div>

-🔭 I’m currently applying for intern software developer jobs as I work through the Odin Project's [**React Course**](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript#react-js).
+🔭 I’m currently applying for intern software developer jobs as I work through the Odin Project's [**React Course**](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript#react-js) and also learning more about Data Structure and Algorithms.

 🌱 Right now I'm learning React so I can create a polished CV Application and other cool projects I have in mind :)